Miguel Oliveira (footballer, born 1995)

-Miguel Ângelo Agostinho Oliveira (born 22 June 1995), better known as Miguel Oliveira or just Oliveira, is a Portuguese professional footballer who plays primarily as a winger for Malaysia Super League club DPMM FC.
+Miguel Ângelo Agostinho Oliveira (born 22 June 1995), better known as Miguel Oliveira or just Oliveira, is a Portuguese professional footballer who plays primarily as a winger for Malaysia Super League club Brunei DPMM FC.

 Career

 Oliveira previously played for Al Yarmouk of the Kuwaiti Division One, before joining compatriot Rui Capela who was the head coach at Bruneian side DPMM at the start of the 2024–25 Singapore Premier League.

 Oliveira made his DPMM debut against Young Lions on 11 May 2024, scoring in the first half of the match in a 2–1 away victory.
 Later in the season, he scored another brace, including the matchwinner in a 3–2 win against title contenders BG Tampines Rovers on 22 September, breaking the latter's unbeaten run since the season commenced.
 He made 29 appearances in the league, scoring 10 goals including DPMM's final goal of the season, the winning goal in a 3–2 victory over Hougang United on 24 May 2025.

 After DPMM moved to the Malaysia Super League from the 2025–26 season, Oliveira took the vacant number 10 shirt while handing number nine to new signing Ramadhan Sananta and it was the Indonesian who assisted Oliveira's first goal in Malaysia in their league opener, a 2–2 draw against PDRM FC on 9 August 2025.
+He ended his first full campaign in Malaysia with 22 appearances, three goals and four assists to his name.

+Oliveira agreed to an extension of his DPMM deal for one more season in June 2026.
+In the first fixture of the 2026–27 season for the Bruneian club, he netted the only goal of the game against Penang F.C. on 23 August 2026.